School Science Lessons

 It has been investigated in clinical trials as an alternative to classical hormone therapy to help prevent cardiovascular disease in postmenopausal women.

-Natural sources of genistein include tofu, fava beans, soybeans, kudzu, Salvia hispanica, and Glycine soja.
+Natural sources of genistein include tofu, fava beans, soybeans, kudzu, (Salvia hispanica), and (Glycine soja).

-It has antihelmintic activity, and it is the active ingredient in Felmingia vestita, traditionally used against worms, liver fluke, pork trematode and poultry cestode
+It has antihelmintic activity, and it is the active ingredient in (Felmingia vestita), traditionally used against worms, liver fluke, pork trematode and poultry cestode

 It may be an alternative to classical hormone therapy to help prevent cardiovascular disease in postmenopausal women.